astropy/specutils/docs/spectral_cube.rst

 ==============

-We'll use the example cube data found in the ``spectral-cube`` package, and load the data from the repository directly into a new :class:`~spectral_cube.SpectralCube` object::
+We'll use the example cube data found in the ``spectral-cube`` package, and load the data from the repository directly into a new ``SpectralCube`` object::

     >>> from astropy.utils.data import download_file